-Hustle Butter helps to keep the tattoo well hydrated.
+After Inked helps to keep the tattoo well hydrated.
 It will also soothe the itching and irritation that you may experience during the healing process.
 This cream minimizes the risk of scabbing and helps decrease the healing time.
-It’s not too expensive either, so won’t break the bank after you’ve dropped some serious cash on your new creation.
+It’s not too expensive either, so you won’t break the bank after you’ve dropped some serious cash on your new creation.

 Ora’s Amazing Herbal Tattoo Salve

 Ora’s Tattoo Salve contains great healing herbs.
 It works to heal and soothe the skin.
 At the same time, it helps to reduce inflammation and lower the risk of infection.
 The ingredients are an infusion of blended herbs.
 These ingredients were chosen for their great healing qualities, and include:

 Grapeseed Oil Infused With Organic Calendula, Organic Comfrey, Organic Plantain, Organic St. John’s Wort, Organic Burdock And Organic Thyme, Organic Coconut Oil, Beeswax and Vitamin E.

 To use it, apply a thin layer over your clean tattoo.
 This will help to keep it hydrated and supple.
 This ointment won’t clog up your pores or leach color from the tattoo, as it contains no lanolin.
 It has a nice scent that comes from a blend of essential oils, which are:

 There is also a version that’s designed for those who have extra-sensitive skin.
 If you prefer to steer clear of essential oils, you can opt for this alternative.

 All of the Ora products are gluten-free as well as petroleum and paraben-free.
 None of the products contain synthetic fragrances.